Subversive Books – The B.P.C. Catalogue

 David Black and Chris Ford (with a foreword by John McDonnell MP), originally published as a paperback by the late and lamented Unkant Publishing, London in 2012, has now been re-issued by BPC Publishing as a KDP Ebook.

-REVIEWS of 1839
+Reviews of 1839

 Ben Watson, blurb-on-the back: